ansible/ansible-documentation/docs/docsite/rst/tips_tricks/ansible_tips_tricks.rst

 Avoid configuration-dependent content
 -------------------------------------

 To ensure that your automation project is easy to understand, modify, and share with others, you should avoid configuration-dependent content.
-For example, rather than referencing an ``ansible.cfg`` as the root of a project, you should use magic variables such as ``playbook_dir`` or ``role_name`` to determine paths relative to known locations within your project directory.
+For example, rather than referencing an ``ansible.cfg`` as the root of a project, you can use magic variables such as ``playbook_dir`` or ``role_name`` to determine paths relative to known locations within your project directory.
 This can help to keep automation content flexible, reusable, and easy to maintain.
+For more information, see :ref:`special variables<special_variables>`.

 .. _execution_tips: